rrg-polito/mono-slam/README.md

 [Reference: Russo L.O., Rosa S., Bona B., Matteucci M., "A ROS implementation of the mono-slam algorithm", International Journal of Computer Science & Information Technology, Vol. 6 Issue 1, p339](https://www.researchgate.net/publication/269200654_A_ROS_Implementation_of_the_Mono-Slam_Algorithm)

+*Note:* for some of the jacobian calculation there's a Jupyter notebook explain the result with the use of **Sympy** , to confirm the resulting formula, [here](https://github.com/engyasin/mono-slam/blob/master/reference/Sympy_monoslam_jacobians_1.ipynb)
 ## Usage:

 ```bash